 - Start exploring.
 Now it’s time to begin exploring stores and online sources to find the big-item furniture pieces that will comprise the “bones” of the design.
 If you’re re-doing your kitchen, you’ll be looking at cabinetry options as well.
 Now that you know your design style, it will be easy to speak with customer service reps, who can steer you towards options that fit your niche.
 Just make sure you stick to your budget.
 Take digital picture of everything you genuinely adore.
 After a while of doing this, you’ll have a stock pile of photos you can review to whittle down to your favorites.
 These will be your future furnishings and accents.

 - Have fun with paints.
 Don’t rush into paint colors.
 Yes, it’s true; walls can be repainted.
 But who wants to go through the trouble if you don’t have to more than every handful of years or more?
 Better to take your time, paint huge swatches of cheap plywood or wall patches and live with them for a while.
 This will let you know how they your color options hold up to different lighting, or on this wall/room versus that wall/room.
 It will also help you to learn how very different a wall of paint looks than a small sample of paint appears.
 Not rushing into paint colors will be the best gift you ever give your newly designed homeself, because the reward will be a new paint palette that you love, one you won’t regret in a day, a week, a month or a year.

 Once you’ve moved through these five steps, you’re ready to start taking your new interior design process in earnest.
-Again, never hesitate to enlist the help of a professional interior designer along the way.
-We’re happy to lend an opinion, to provide recommendations or to orchestrate your remodel for you so you can enjoy a stress-free process.
+Again, never hesitate to enlist the help of a professional interior designer along the way to lend an opinion, to provide recommendations or to orchestrate your remodel for you so you can enjoy a stress-free process.